gluefish/WatiX-cs/WebAppTests/README.md

 		As a tester, I want Excel to execute the test Program Error Handling -
-		As a tester, I want all functions and tests wrapped in try-catch traps, with the error echoed in the output
+		As a tester, I want all functions and tests wrapped in try-catch traps, with the error echoed in the output Excel Execute
+		As a tester, I want to have the program execute all the tests marked as "test" in the spreadsheet

 ###Research

 - [ ] Try to make a DLL of the WebAppUtils, ExcelUtils, and WebPageUtils - executable by an .exe Program.exe